wekuume/wekuume-content/en/topics/practice-1-emergencies/3-seized-devices/3-6-learn.md

 ---
-title: If you get the device back
+title: "If you get the device back"
 images:
 -  recap5.svg
 ---